-"La, she saw Miss Somers!
+" La! she saw Miss Somers!
 Betty, I must hear about it.
 Can't you stop gathering those things for a minute, and chat a bit with us, Susan?"

-"I can't stay, indeed, Miss Barbara, for my mother's broth is just wanted, and I'm in a hurry."
+I can't stay indeed, Miss Barbara, for my mother's broth is just wanted, and I'm in a hurry."
 Susan ran home.

-"Lord, her head is full of broth now," said Bab to her maid, "and she has not a word for herself, though she has been abroad.
-My papa may well call her Simple Susan-for simple she is, and simple she will be all the world over; for my part I think she's little better than a downright simpleton; but however, simple or not, I'll get what I want out of her; she'll be able to speak, may be, when she has settled the grand matter of the broth.
-I'll step in and ask to see her mother, that will put her in a good humour in a trice."
+" Lord, her head is full of broth now," faid Bab to her maid, " and she has not a word for herfelf, though the has been abroad.
+My papa may well call her Simple Sufan-for simple she is, and fimple she will be all the world over; for my part I think she's little better than a downright simpleton; but crof prov exad mea mean eveni repli faid P mean, don't